fenago/gitlab-ci-ansible-course/md/lab12_advanced_formatting.md

 width](./images/table-varied-columns-rendered.png)

 If you are frequently editing code snippets and tables, you may benefit from enabling a fixed-width font in all comment fields on Gitlab.
-For more information, see \"[Enabling fixed-width fonts in the editor].\"

 Formatting content within your table
 ----------------------------------------------------------